microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/dbaudit.png)

 Next, set **Auditing** to **ON**.
 Notice you have different options for your log destination, depending how you want to audit your data.
-Since Azure SQL has built a useful dashboard based on Log Analytics, you will explore that option in this lab.
-You can explore the other implementations by reviewing [the documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing).
+In this lab, you'll configure Storage and Log Analytics.
+In a later activity in this module, you'll get to look at the logs in both.
+You can also explore the implementations by reviewing [the documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing).

 Select **Log Analytics (Preview)** and the **Configure** button.